 Funduscopic changes include the following:

 Rapid vision loss, usually over days to weeks, is more typical of wet AMD.
 The first symptom is usually visual distortion, such as a central blind spot (scotoma) or curving of straight lines (metamorphopsia).
-Peripheral vision and color vision are generally unaffected; however, the patient may become legally blind (< 20/200 vision) in the affected eye or eyes, particularly if AMD is not treated.
+Peripheral vision and color vision are generally unaffected; however, the patient may become legally blind (< 20/200 vision) in the affected eye, particularly if AMD is not treated.
 Wet AMD usually affects one eye at a time; thus, symptoms of wet AMD are often unilateral.

 Funduscopic changes include the following:

 Both forms of AMD are diagnosed by funduscopic examination.
 Visual changes can often be detected with an Amsler grid (see Visual field testing).
 Color photography and fluorescein angiography are done when findings suggest wet AMD.
 Angiography shows and characterizes subretinal choroidal neovascular membranes and can delineate areas of geographic atrophy.
 Optical coherence tomography (OCT) aids in identifying intraretinal and subretinal fluid and can help assess response to treatment.

 There is no way to reverse damage caused by dry AMD.
 Patients with extensive drusen, pigment changes, and/or geographic atrophy can reduce the risk of developing advanced AMD by 25% by taking daily supplements of the following: